By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Surface finishes:

-The high density and low porosity equals ability high polish.
+The high density and low porosity equal the ability to high polish.

 Appearance: